 Public space is the backbone of any sustainable city.
-The ground floor (plinth) may be only 10% of a building, it determines 90% of the experience.
-The city at eye level and human scale should be the fundament: place-led development.
+The ground floor may be only 10% of a building, but it determines 90% of the experience.
+This city at eye level and human scale should be fundamental to place-led development.

 Hans Karssenberg (1970) is founder, partner, public developer, placemaker and trainer at STIPO - team for better cities.
 He leads complex projects and processes of urban and area development on a local and regional level, always in co-creation, and always aimed at genuine long term sustainability.
 Hans is active in place-led development and human area development and area transformation, city wide strategy, social and economic innovation, quality of public space, system change for human scale.
 He is initiator, leader and driver behind the international program The City at Eye Level, leader in Placemaking Europe and proud member of PlacemakingX.